makedeb/makedeb/README.md

 Dependencies will need to be manually changed inside the PKGBUILD if the dependency names on Debian differ from the Arch Linux counterparts(or try the [beta] dependency converter with option `--convert`).
 Keep the formatting in the PKGBUILD the same though(don't add commas, the script automatically formats the control file).

 ## Things I Want to Add ##
-- Automated installation and updates for PKGBUILDs from the AUR
+- Automated installation and updates for PKGBUILDs from the AUR(in progress)